deankoch/wxArchive/README.md

 # wxArchive: a database of weather forecasts from RAP/RUC/GFS
-Dean Koch, May 02 2023
+Dean Koch, updated May 19 2023

 ## Overview

-This collects 2-hourly data from the following (NOAA) forecast models:
+This R package collects 2-hourly data from the following (NOAA) forecast models:

 * Rapid Update Cycle (RUC) from 2005 to 2007 (26km resolution)
 * Rapid Refresh (RAP) from 2007 to present less 2 days (13km resolution)
 * Global Forecast System (GFS) from 10 days before present to 5 days ahead (28km resolution)

-For past times, a grid of data covering all of North America is downloaded.
-For future times only the subgrid covering our area of interest (AOI) is downloaded.
-All past time points use the 1-hour-ahead forecast if available, and otherwise revert to the 0-hour forecast.
+The RAP/RUC GRIB source files cover all of North America, so the package crops them to an an area of interest (AOI) supplied by the user before saving a copy.
+GFS forecasts can be requested for specific bounding boxes, so the GFS GRIB source files cover only the AOI.

-Source files are first saved to disk in their original GRIB/GRIB2 format before being coverted to NetCDF v4 for easier access.
+Source files are first saved to disk in their original GRIB/GRIB2 format before being converted to NetCDF v4 for easier access.
 Each source file contains about 310 variables (eg temperature at various altitudes) but only a small number of relevant ones are copied to NetCDF, and only the sub-grid covering the AOI is included.

+Data points from RAP/RUC are comprised of 1-hour-ahead forecasts for odd-numbered hours, whenever they are available.
+When these are unavailable, the corresponding 0-hour forecast are used instead.
+Data points from GFS comprise the n-hour-ahead ahead forecasts for all odd-numbered n from 1 to 119 (inclusive).
+These are drawn from the daily releases at 06:00 and 18:00, with a preference for the latest release.

-All missing times are imputed as described below.
-The result is a complete time series extending from 2005 to 5 days into the future - a total of about 80,000 time points.
+All time series points are stitched together and missing times are imputed automatically.
+The result is a 2-hourly gap-less time series extending from 2005 until several days into the future (see below).
+Optionally the package will aggregate to daily variables, and downscale or spatially aggregate outputs over user-supplied polygons

 ## Variables